quandora/qed/README.md

 ### Including the required scripts and sylesheets

-First uou need to declare the editor and the stylesheets in your page.
+First you need to declare the editor and the stylesheets in your page.
 Put this in the page `head`:

 ```html